umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Visual-Studio/index.md

 So think of everything within the `*.Web` folder as your deployment repository, and everything surrounding that folder as your source code repository.
 The Umbraco Cloud repository (within the `*.Web` folder) will not (and should not) be committed to the other git repository.

-You can easily connect the source code repository to your own git repository host (like github, bitbucket, gitlab or Visual Studio Team Services).
+You can easily connect the source code repository to your own git repository host (like github, Bitbucket, GitLab or Visual Studio Team Services).
 From the command line you can use the following git command: `git remote add origin https://github.com/user-account/repository-name.git`

 ## What's next?